cits3007/cits3007.github.io/src/assessment.md

 [may be submitted](/faq#plagiarism-checks) to plagiarism detectors such as `JPlag`, `moss` or `turnitin` to detect plagiarism.

-The quizzes, tests and exam do contain theoretical questions, but are also intended to assess *practical* skills and knowledge.
+The quizzes may contain theoretical questions, but are also intended to assess *practical* skills and knowledge.
-They're not completed on paper, but instead on your own computer, and they may ask you to write compileable and executable code, or to investigate the properties of the standard [CITS3007 development environment](/faq/#cits3007-sde).
+So they're not completed on paper, but instead on your own computer, and they may ask you to write compileable and executable code, or to investigate the properties of the standard [CITS3007 development environment](/faq/#cits3007-sde).
 So make sure you have